Discover Jesus \ Location \Perea

 Philadelphia turned out to be the most successful city for winning souls.
 Among the various cities in Perea, a diverse group of residents of this city enthusiastically accepted and followed the teachings of the seventy.
 The synagogue in Philadelphia had always operated independently from the Sanhedrin in Jerusalem, and as a result, it had never prohibited the teachings of Jesus and his followers.
 Jesus’ teachings were sufficient for the Gospel to succeed.

-From February 11 to 20, 30 CE Jesus and his apostles went to the cities and villages of northern Perea where the associates of Abner and the women’s corps were working.
+From February 11 to 20, 30 CE, Jesus and his apostles went to the cities and villages of northern Perea, where the associates of Abner and the women’s corps were working.
 On Sunday night, February 26, a runner from Bethany arrived in Philadelphia informing Jesus that Lazarus was very ill.
 Jesus later headed to Bethany (in Judea) and resurrected Lazarus from the dead.

 Late on Monday evening, March 6, Jesus and his apostles arrived back at the Pella camp.
 With the news of bringing Lazarus back from the dead, swarms of curious people flooded the camp.
 Jesus taught the people in place for a week.
-On Monday, March 13, Jesus and his twelve apostles took final leave of the Pella encampment, and for over two weeks, visited the cities of southern Perea where Abner’s associates were now at work.
+On Monday, March 13, Jesus and his twelve apostles took final leave of the Pella encampment and, for over two weeks, visited the cities of southern Perea where Abner’s associates were now at work.
 On Wednesday, March 29, Jesus completed his teaching in southern Perea and headed to Jerusalem.

-On April 4, Jesus said his farewell to Lazarus, instructing him to flee due to the persecution from the Sanhedrin who believed his resurrection from death occurred only because Jesus was in league with evil forces.
+On April 4, Jesus said his farewell to Lazarus, instructing him to flee due to the persecution from the Sanhedrin, who believed his resurrection from death occurred only because Jesus was in league with evil forces.
 Lazarus proceeded to Philadelphia in Perea.
 He later became involved with the missionary movement headquartered there.
 As soon as Martha and Mary disposed of their property in Bethany, they joined their brother.

 Son of God, Son of Man.
 Creator Son of the Universe.